 Our goal this year is to work with families to assist them as a primary part of the process in instructing and preparing their teen for the sacrament.
 A central part of everyone’s preparation for the sacraments is their regular participation in the Sunday Mass, as well as participation in Youth Ministry events.
 Therefore, especially during this year of Confirmation Preparation, I encourage you to make the regular Sunday celebration of Mass a family priority.
 Our 8:30 AM liturgy at Ascension Church will be an integral part of our preparation year.

-As part of your preparation, eighth grade families, are invited to an event, Monday, October 25 at 6:00 PM, in Mersinger Hall.
-At this get together, the preparation process will be explained; a schedule and materials will be distributed, but most importantly, this gathering with give teens and families an opportunity to meet Elisa Esasky, our Pastoral Associate of Faith Formation and Evangelization, face-to-face and allow her to answer any additional questions you might have as our year begins.
+As part of your preparation, eighth grade families, are invited to an event, Monday, September 26, 2022, at 6:00 PM, in Mersinger Hall.
+At this get together, the preparation process will be explained; a schedule and materials will be distributed, but most importantly, this gathering with give teens and families an opportunity to meet Elisa Esasky, our Pastoral Associate of Faith Formation and Evangelization, face-to-face and allow her to answer any additional questions you might have as our preparation season begins.

 When will the Sacrament of Confirmation take place?

-The celebration of the sacrament for our 2021-22 Sacred Heart and Ascension eighth grade confirmation class will be, Tuesday, April 19, 2022, at 7:00 PM in Sacred Heart Church with Bishop Larry J. Kulick.
+The celebration of the sacrament for our 2022-23 Sacred Heart and Ascension eighth grade confirmation class will be, Wednesday, May 10, 2023, at 7:00 PM in St. Elizabeth Ann Seton Church, 200 Leger Road, Irwin, with Bishop Larry J. Kulick.

 How do we begin the preparation process for the Sacrament of Confirmation?

 Glad you asked.
-Save the date and attend our Confirmation Parent/Candidate Gathering, Monday, October 25, 2021, at 6:00 PM in Mersinger Hall.
+Save the date and attend our Confirmation Parent/Candidate Gathering, Monday, September 26, 2022, at 6:00 PM in Mersinger Hall.
 A letter was mailed to all families where our parish records indicated an eighth grader is in your household.
-If you did not receive a letter, please reach out to Elisa Esasky in the Parish Office.
+If you did not receive a letter, please reach out to Elisa Esasky in the Parish Office ASAP.